 Chartists also need to consider a strategy for stops, which can be based on indicators or key levels on the actual price chart.
 The low just before a buy signal would be logical for an initial stop-loss after a buy signal.
 The high just before a sell signal would be logical for an initial stop-loss after a sell signal.

 Once the trade is underway and prices move in a favorable direction, chartists should consider a trailing stop to lock in profits.
 The example above shows Novellus (NVLS) with the Parabolic SAR for trailing stops.
 The indicator window shows the Average True Range (ATR), which can be used to set a volatility type stop.
-Some traders set stops two ATRs above current prices for long positions and two ATRs above current prices on short positions.
+Some traders set stops two ATRs below current prices for long positions and two ATRs above current prices on short positions.

 This Ichimoku Cloud system provides chartists with a means to identify a trading bias, identify corrections and time turning points.
 The cloud sets the overall tone and provides a longer perspective on the price trend.
 The Conversion Line (blue) is a relatively short-term indicator designed to catch turns early.
 Catching the turn early will improve the risk-reward ratio for trades.
 Keep in mind that this article is designed as a starting point for trading system development.
 Use these ideas to augment your trading style, risk-reward preferences, and personal judgments.
 Click here for a chart of IBM with the Ichimoku trading strategy.